 The Jennings Musical Industries Queen's Award Wah-Wah pedal: late 1967 and early 1968

-For an overview of Jennings Musical Industries wah pedals, and a growing register of surviving examples, .
-The "Queen's Award" pedals, scarce these days, take their name from their fancy base plate, which hears at top the symbol of the award, conferred on JMI in April 1967 - .
+For an overview of Jennings Musical Industries wah pedals, and a growing register of surviving examples, see this page.
+The "Queen's Award" pedals, scarce these days, take their name from their fancy base plate, which hears at top the symbol of the award, conferred on JMI in April 1967 - further details of the award here.

 These pedals were probably made for Jennings at the Vox/Eko factory at Recanati (a little south of Ancona) in the last third of 1967.
 The new EME factory at Macerata only got underway in 1968:

-EME was a joint venture between Jennings, Eko, and Thomas Organ, which had or at least claimed title to the Vox name in the USA.
+EME was a joint venture between Jennings, Eko, and Thomas Organ.
+Thomas had or at least claimed title to the Vox name in the USA.
 Reports from the "Coventry Evening Telegraph", 27th October, 1966; and "Billboard" magazine, 2nd November, 1968.

 The Queen's Award pedals were evidently produced side-by-side with a small but distinctive batch of Clyde McCoy "script" or "signature" wahs nominally produced for Thomas Organ.
 These last however were not exported to the States, but sold locally in Italy.